kdkasad/numbrs/README.md

 | `^`       | Exponentiate (raise to power) | 6             | Right         |

 Operators with higher binding power will be executed first.
 Operator binding power in Numbrs follows standard mathematical order of operations when possible.
 For example, `1 + 2 * 3 + 4` is equivalent to `(1 + (2 * 3)) + 4`.

-\* The assignment operators are special: they have a priority of 10 on the left side and 1 on the right side.
-This means `a + b = c + d` is equivalent to `a * (b = (c + d))`.
+\* The assignment operators are special: they have a binding power of 10 on the left side and 1 on the right side.
+This means `a * b = c + d` is equivalent to `a * (b = (c + d))`.

 \*\* The `to` operator is discussed in more detail in the [Converting Units section](#converting-units).

 #### Unary (prefix) operators

 Unary operators support one operand and are specified in prefix notation.
 Example:

     $ numbrs